shubhxg/reaction/06_building_stuff/readme.md

 It's a bad practice.
 So ask your backend developer to send a unique ID for all those data items.

 So, `Unique ID` is better than `Index` is better than `no key`.

+## Exporting and Importing

+1. Default: `export default nameOfSomething` at the end of the file, and `import Something from "path"`

+2. Named: multiple exports and imports from single file.
+`export const something`, `import {something} from "path"`